The Critical Period for Language Development

 Research says that there is a “Critical Period” for language development in children.
 But does that mean kids can’t learn languages later on in life?

 A popular misconception regarding bilingualism is that there is this window of opportunity that closes once your child reaches a certain age.

 While much of the research on raising bilingual children states that the ability to learn a new language diminishes gradually as they get older, it doesn’t mean that it is impossible for your children to become fluent later in life.
 It is never too late.

-Raising a bilingual child is all about how much exposure your child is getting to the languages, and how much interaction they are having, so even if your child is outside this window, it is still possible, it just may take a little more effort.
+Raising a bilingual child is all about how much exposure your child is getting to the languages, and how much interaction they are having, so even if your child is outside the “critical period” as they call it, it is still possible, it just may take a little more effort.